Varnishing Process for the 16-1/2″ five-string Viola:

-I also set the neck before removing the mold, so that, when I go to install the back plate, the neck heel is already perfectly flush with the back of the garland, and the back plate fits flush and tight, all the way around.
+I also usually set the neck before removing the mold, so that, when I go to install the back plate, the neck heel is already perfectly flush with the back of the garland, and the back plate fits flush and tight, all the way around.
 Everyone has their preferences and idiosyncrasies, I guess.

 My expectation is that I should have the neck installed by the end of the week…and maybe the back plate, too.
 But there are always other demands on my time, so it may be next week before either of those is complete.

 When I last posted, I had traced the shape of the garland onto the plates and was ready to cut out the plates.
 I decided to wait on the back plate, but the front plate was ready to go, so I cut it out, using my band saw, and smoothed the edges, using the spindle sander and files.
 (I have built precisely one instrument without power tools of any sort: One of my early teachers required it, so I complied, but it convinced me that, at my age, I need to save my joints for the things that I have to do by hand, rather than beating them to death just on principle.
 Besides, I am convinced that if the old masters had possessed power tools, they would have used them without question.
 They were very practical people.)